 Our officers and directors have waived their right to redeem their founder shares, private shares, shares underlying private rights or private warrants, or any other ordinary shares they acquire, or to receive distributions with respect to their founder shares, private shares, or shares underlying private rights or private warrants upon our liquidation if we are unable to consummate our initial business combination, until all of the claims of any redeeming shareholders and creditors are fully satisfied (and then only from funds held outside the trust account).
 Accordingly, these securities will be worthless if we do not consummate our initial business combination.
 Any rights and warrants they hold, like those held by the public, will also be worthless if we do not consummate an initial business combination.
-The personal and financial interests of our directors and officers may influence their motivation in timely identifying and selecting a target business and completing a business combination.
-Consequently, our directors' and officers' discretion in identifying and selecting a suitable target business may result in a conflict of interest when determining whether the terms, conditions and timing of a particular business combination are appropriate and in our shareholders' best interest.
+The personal and financial interests of our directors and officers may influence their motivation in timely identifying and selecting a target business may result in a conflict of interest when determining whether the terms, conditions and timing of a particular business combination are appropriate and in our shareholders' best interest.